Shock/Drop Detection Whitepaper¶

 - You can use the heapsort method when working with Guard me as well, in this case you work with accelerometer sensitivity register 0x11.

-- You want to track packages with porcelain and make sure their content is delivered unbroken.
+- You want to track packages with porcelain and make sure their fragile content is delivered without damage.
 You also want to make sure the packages will not be tilted and would like to track the packages with the best precision possible.

 You will use Don't drop me WiFi with indepedent accelerometer events and tilt.
 This combination will work like Trace me WiFi that also detects impacts on goods and tilting.
 The tilt is controlled by register 0x3E and has a precision of 1°.
 Here are the steps to take: